phuongdev89/yii2-roxymce/docs/module.md

 ---
 ### Property

-* `uploadFolder` the directory where stored file.
+* `uploadFolder` the directory where stored files.
 Default is `@app/web/uploads/images`.
 If folder not existed, roxy will auto-create it.
+* `uploadUrl` the url which can get folder link.
+Default is `/uploads/images`.
+If you are using `yii2-advanced` should include scheme (`http://frontend.domain.com/uploads/images`).
 * `defaultView` display type.
 Default is `thumb`
 * `dateFormat` Datetime format.
 Default is `Y-m-d H:i`.
 See: http://php.net/manual/en/function.date.php
 * `rememberLastFolder` would you want to remember last folder?
 Default is `true`